NorfolkGreg/GregCustom/resources/ReadMe.txt

 them code is designed to ensure the player fills the entire available width of the screen/window.
 ____________________________________________________________
-EoF Updated 1 March 2024
+EoF Updated 18 November 2024